China’s Support for GMO Soy Beans

 The five year development plan encourages manufacturers who are already growing pest resistant corn to plant soybeans on their fields as well, switching between the crops in order to yield more product that will be ready for both animal and human consumption.
 As a matter of fact, China depends a lot on soy production due to the fact that this crop is used in everyday diets of a large number of citizens.

 Besides using soy beans for soy milk and tofu production, China is known for exporting soy all around the globe.
 They already produce large quantities of this plant and it does require plenty of work in terms of protecting the crops against various pests and diseases.
-Using pest resistant seeds will save a lot of money that is typically spent in british porn.
+Using pest resistant seeds will save a lot of money that is typically spent.

 Having in mind that the United States already use GMO soy plants for both human and animal consumption, China’s decision is completely justified.
 It is a long term plan that will allow the researchers to further examine the effects of the crops and it will open more doors to scientific development.